Linus-Mussmaecher/rucola/README.md

    The `.css` file extension can be omitted.
    If not set, no css file will be added to your HTML files.
  - `html_prepend` can contain any text you want to prepend to all your HTML files in addition to the mathjax, css and title tags/scripts.

-## Planned Features
-Planned features include:
- - More powerful search options, such as
-   - Full text search through your files
- - Link updating on moving or renaming files
- - Hot reloading of notes and html conversions
- - Github-Wiki
- - Integration of Obisidan URI for opening notes in obsidian

 ## Technology
 Rucola is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/).